NASA still deciding whether to keep 2 astronauts at space station until next year

 Another complication: The space station has just two parking places for U.S. capsules.
 Boeing’s capsule would have to depart ahead of the arrival of SpaceX's Dragon in order to free up a spot.

-Boeing has said Starliner could still safely bring the astronauts home.
-The company earlier this month posted a list of testing that has been done on the thrusters since liftoff.
+Boeing maintains Starliner could still safely bring the astronauts home.
+The company earlier this month posted a list of testing done on thrusters in space and on the ground since liftoff.

 NASA would like to keep SpaceX’s current crew up there until the replacements arrive, barring an emergency.
 Those four should have returned to Earth this month, but saw a seventh month added to their mission because of the uncertainty over Starliner, keeping them up there until the end of September.
 Most space station stays last six months, although some have gone a full year.

 “They will do what we ask them to do.
-That’s their job as astronauts,” said NAA chief astronaut Joe Acaba.
+That’s their job as astronauts,” said NASA chief astronaut Joe Acaba.

+He added: “This mission is a test flight and as Butch and Suni expressed ahead of their launch, they knew this mission might not be perfect.”

 Eager to have competing services and backup options, NASA hired SpaceX and Boeing to transport astronauts to and from the space station after the shuttles retired in 2011.